|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we have discussed the first five of nine explanations of school shootings, and how these theories hold up under professional scrutiny.
-These first five explanations of school shootings are, mental illness, ‘he just snapped’, family problems, bullying, and peer support, as well as raising questions concerning certain confidentiality boundary issues.
+In this section, we have discussed the first five of nine explanations of school shootings and how these theories hold up under professional scrutiny as well as raise questions concerning certain confidentiality boundary issues.
+These first five explanations of school shootings are mental illness, "he just snapped," family problems, bullying, and peer support.

-On the next track, we will discuss the second four of nine explanations for school shootings.
-These second five explanations are, the culture of violence, gun availability, violent media, and the copycat effect.
+In the next section, we will discuss the second four of nine explanations for school shootings.
+These second five explanations are the culture of violence, gun availability, violent media, and the copycat effect.

 Others who bought this School Shootings Course